-- To ensure that fibre broadband rollout is of benefit to the widest possible group of people Hyperoptic has agreed to provide free connectivity to over 400 community centres across the UK, enabling people to access a free gigabit-enabled broadband service in a location local to them.
-At the end of December 2021 194 of these community centres had been connected.
+To ensure that fibre broadband rollout is of benefit to the widest possible group of people Hyperoptic has agreed to provide free connectivity to over 400 community centres across the UK, enabling people to access a free gigabit-enabled broadband service in a location local to them.
 The Company also runs digital inclusion programmes with local authorities across the UK giving people who are digitally excluded the skills they need to benefit from being online.
 It recently agreed a partnership with Citizens Online, which allows Hyperoptic to fund consulting support and make recommendations for how clients can improve digital inclusion within their organisation and in their area.

+Stakeholder and social responsibilities (continued)

 Hyperoptic has partnered with over 110 Local authorities and Housing associations to roll out its network across their boroughs and connect their social housing properties.
 Hyperoptic offers an Affordable Product Scheme to social housing clients, where Hyperoptic will fund free 50Mb connections for 12 months to 10% of their portfolio.
 This goes beyond the fair fibre product to reach those who might not be online at all.
 It is entirely up to the client to decide who the product is offered to and there are no financial or preliminary checks required.
-In October 2021 Hyperoptic partnered with Leeds United Foundation to support the new "Primary Choices" programme for Year Six students in Leeds with an aim to enhance self-esteem and protect them from negative influences as they make their transition to secondary education. - In November 2021 it announced its formal partnership with QPR in the Community Trust.
-Hyperoptic is sponsoring its Schools League and Tournament, whereby 15 West London schools battle it out for the number one spot.
-QPR in the Community Trust provides opportunities in seven West London boroughs based on the objectives of Health, Education, Social Inclusion and Participation, tackling national issues at a local level.